 What all these men have in common is the entrepreneurial spirit and previous educational attainment necessary to write a book/podcast and monetize their prison sentence.

 Many, many people are in prison.
 In fact 78,768 people are in prisons across England and Wales as of September 17th 2021.
 Clearly, it takes a very specific kind of person to write about their experiences.

-The lion's share of inmates in England and Wales are from a lower socio-economic background.
-They grew up poorer, in worse off areas.
-Many have untreated mental health problems.
-They are often the victims of childhood abuse and neglect, or in the 4% of the prison population that is female, domestic abuse.
+The lion's share of inmates in England and Wales are from a lower socio-economic backgrounds.
+They grew up poorer, in worse off areas (Yates, 2014).
+Many have untreated mental health problems (Fazel and Baillargeon, 2011).
+They are often the victims of childhood abuse and neglect (Walsh et al., 2019), or in the 4% of the prison population that is female, domestic abuse (Corston, 2007).